Along the way, do whatever you can to maximize your contributions, as well as the performance of the plan.

 Between your 10% contribution and your employer’s 5% match, you’ll have 15% of your income going into your plan each year.

-Using the example above, of contributing 10% of your income beginning at age 25, a 50% employer match will result in about $1,552,500 by age 65.
+Using the example above, by contributing 10% of your income beginning at age 25, a 50% employer match will result in about $1,552,500 by age 65.
 That’s how important the employer matching contribution is.

 For example, vesting can take as long as six years before 100% of the employer match will belong to you.